 Daniel and I continued our morning with breakfast at the Turtle Bay Cafe and Bakery.
-The food was really good, and the servings were huge for only 100 mxn / 5 usd each.
-It’s a bit off the beach (but still has a super open, outdoorsy, and laid back vibe) so it’s not overpriced like the bigger hotel cafes on the water.
+The food was good and the servings were huge for only 100 mxn / 5 usd each.
+It’s a bit off the beach (but still has a super open, outdoorsy and laid back vibe) so it’s not overpriced like the bigger hotel cafes on the water.

 Near Akumal Beach there are also cenotes you can walk or take a taxi to.
 After swimming with the turtles, walk 30 minutes to cenote Yal-ku.
 Here you can snorkel more in the super clear fresh waters and see a lot of colorful fish.
 The entrance price is about $15 per person.